 The PGY2 year:

 The second core surgery year is flexible.
-All residents rotate through a 2 month ICU rotation.
-As well all residents do 4 months of plastic surgery.
-Other popular rotations include a one month oral surgery rotation, 1-3 months of research, oculoplastics, a burn rotation, vascular surgery, radiology, dermatopathology, or other elective rotations in or outside of London.
+All residents rotate through a one-month ICU rotation and complete three months of research.
+As well all residents spend six months on Plastic Surgery service at two of our three hospital sites.
+Other popular rotations include a one month oral surgery rotation, oculoplastics, a burn rotation, vascular surgery, dermatopathology or other elective rotations in or outside of London.